Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 Going off grid?
 California's best desert camping often means boondocking without hookups.

-Read our RV solar power guide to understand what you need for off grid power, and use the solar panel calculator to size your system.
+Read our RV solar power guide to understand the requirements for off grid power, and use the solar panel calculator to size your system.

 Calculate your costs: Use our free RV rental cost calculator to estimate your total trip budget including mileage, insurance, and campground fees.